Coccobacilli are a type of bacteria that are shaped like very short rods or ovals.

 Symptoms of plague can include a sudden fever, chills, headache, aches and pains throughout your body, a feeling of weakness, nausea, and vomiting.

-Brucellosis is a disease caused by Gram-negative coccobacilli from the genus Brucella.
+Brucellosis is a disease caused by coccobacilli from the genus Brucella.
 It’s usually found in animals, such as sheep, cattle, and goats.
 However, humans can get it from eating or drinking unpasteurized dairy products.

 The bacteria can also enter your body through cuts and scratches or through mucus membranes.